Fine compactified Jacobians of reduced curves: Fine Compactified Jacobians

-\begin{remark} \begin{enumerate}[(i)] \item Theorem \ref{T:prop-J-planar} is well-known in the case where $X$ is irreducible (and hence integral): parts (i) and (ii) are due to Altman-Iarrobino-Kleiman \cite[Thm.
+\begin{remark} \begin{enumerate}[(i)] \item Theorem \ref{T:prop-J-planar} is well-known (except perhaps the statement about the embedded dimension) in the case where $X$ is irreducible (and hence integral): the first assertion in part (i) and part (ii) are due to Altman-Iarrobino-Kleiman \cite[Thm.
 9]{AIK}; part (iii) is due to Kleppe \cite{Kle} (unpublished, for a proof see \cite[Prop.
 6.4]{Kas}).
 Note that, for $X$ irreducible, part (ii) is equivalent to the irreducibility of $\bJbar_X^d$ for a certain $d\in \Z$ (hence for all $d\in \Z$). \item The hypothesis that $X$ has locally planar singularities is crucial in the above Theorem \ref{T:prop-J-planar}: \begin{itemize} \item Altman-Iarrobino-Kleiman constructed in \cite[Exa.
 (13)]{AIK} an integral curve without locally planar singularities (indeed, a curve which is a complete intersection in $\PP^3$) for which $\bJbar_X^d$ (for any $d\in \Z$) is not irreducible (equivalently, $\bJ_X^d$ is not dense in $\bJbar_X^d$).
 Later, Rego (\cite[Thm.
 A]{Reg}) and Kleppe-Kleiman (\cite[Thm.
 1]{KK}) showed that, for $X$ irreducible, $\bJbar^d_X$ is irreducible if and only if $X$ has locally planar singularities. \item Kass proved in \cite[Thm.
 2.7]{Kas3} that if $X$ is an integral curve with a unique non-Gorenstein singularity, then its compactified Jacobian $\bJbar_X^d$ (for any $d\in \Z$) contains an irreducible component $D_d$ which does not meet the open subset $\bJ_X^d\subset \bJbar_X^d$ of line bundles and it is generically smooth of dimension $p_a(X)$.
-In particular, the smooth locus of $\bJbar_X^d$ is bigger then the locus $\bJ_X^d$ of line bundles. \item Kass has recently constructed in \cite{Kas4} an integral rational space curve $X$ of arithmetic genus $4$ for which $\bJbar_X$ is non-reduced. \end{itemize} \end{enumerate} \end{remark}
+In particular, the smooth locus of $\bJbar_X^d$ is bigger then the locus $\bJ_X^d$ of line bundles. \item Kass constructed in \cite{Kas4} an integral rational space curve $X$ of arithmetic genus $4$ for which $\bJbar_X$ is non-reduced. \end{itemize} \item The statement about the embedded dimension in Theorem \ref{T:prop-J-planar} is sharp: if $X$ is a rational nodal curve with $g$ nodes and $I\in \bJbar_X^d$ is a sheaf that is not locally free at any of the $g$ nodes (and any $\bJbar_X^d$ contains a sheaf with these properties), then it is proved in \cite[Prop.
+2.7]{CMK} that $\bJbar_X^d$ is isomorphic formal locally at $I$ to the product of $g$ nodes, hence it has embedded dimension at $I$ equal to $2g$.